 The specific risks faced by a company determine what types of coverage it really needs, and how much this protection will ultimately cost.
 We gathered hundreds of sample small business insurance quotes to find estimates for the cost of business insurance.
 Here's what we found:

 |Average Business Insurance Costs (estimated costs for a small business)||Low End||High End|

 |Personal Accident (per person)||£65|

 Each business presents its own set of risks and a unique profile, making insurance premiums highly variable.
 Use these figures as a guide only—you may receive quotes that are significantly higher or lower.
 Whatever the cost of your business insurance, remember that having the right protection in place can help avert financial disaster—and disaster does strike.
 In fact, the ABI reported that insurers pay out £22 million a day in business insurance claims in the UK.

 To learn more about the costs of particular types of business insurance, click the links below.

 Public Liability Insurance Costs: from £50 to £450 or more

 The cost of public liability insurance ranges from £50 to £500 for a small business, and depends on factors like the industry, turnover, business structure, number of directors, location and amount of cover.
-For example, a self-employed personal trainer would pay around £50 for public liability insurance while a limited construction company with 2 directors would pay closer to £450; riskier lines of work will cost even more.
+For example, a self-employed personal trainer would pay around £50 for public liability construction insurance for a limited construction company with 2 directors would be closer to £450; riskier lines of work will cost even more.

 Any small business that interacts with the public needs public liability insurance to protect against damage or injury claims from third parties.